 I definitely noticed that my kids learned a ton of Hungarian through books.
 Stories brought up situations they wouldn’t have otherwise found themselves in and the writing exposed them to new words.

-Exposure is the name of the game when it comes to boosting your toddler’s speech.
+Exposure is the name of the game when it comes to boosting your toddler’s speech development.
 Keep exposing her to rich words and expressions, and she will learn to express herself well.

 An article in Science News says:

 Babies start off as generalists.
 These little citizens of the world pick up any and all sounds and languages that happen to float by.
 But during the second half of their first year, babies get choosier and focus more brainpower on the language spoken most frequently around them.